EUREGHA WG Cancer & ERRIN WG Health joint meeting: “Cancer Mission: The Role of Regions”

 related posts

-Save the Date - 14th May!
-CoR’s Interregional Group on Health and Wellbeing meeting on “Cybersecurity in Healthcare: Preparing Regional and Local Authorities for the EU Action Plan”
+Save the Date - 2nd of July !
+CoR’s Interregional Group on Health and Wellbeing meeting on “Exploring the uptake of Artificial Intelligence in regional healthcare systems”

 Scroll to Top